What Is the Focus of Family Therapy?

 Families are organized in subsystems with boundaries regulating the way the members interact with each other.
 SFT recognizes families are competent and capable to solve their own problems.
 The approach also retains traditional views concerning the importance of power and hierarchy in the family.

 SFT is an approach to understanding the nature of the family, the presenting problem, and the process of change.
-This change occurs in family members through a new way of their thinking and restructuring of their relationships.
+This change occurs in family members through a new way of thinking and restructuring of their relationships.
 The hierarchies, and the clear and even the hidden rules, must be understood before the therapist can help the family to change.
 This change could result in a better style of parenting and interacting in the family.

 The three essential concepts in SFT are: